mvolkmann/blog/src/ocaml.md

 print_int (2 + 3); print_int (2 * 3);; (* 56 *)
 ```

+Double semicolons are only used in REPL sessions, not in source files
+(except when assigning global identifiers).

 Use the left and right arrow keys to move the cursor within the expression
 and make edits.